dwi-agustian/biostat/README.md

 # biostat
-Repository for my biostatistics teaching courses
+Repository for my biostatistics teaching courses.

-I created this repository for team teaching collaboration in developing materials, code, and dataset for the biostatistics classes.
+This repository was created for team teaching collaboration in developing materials, code, and dataset for the biostatistics classes.
+This is not replacing LIVE UNPAD as LMS but rather a complementary tools for sharing materials, codes, dan datasets.

+There would be two courses:
+1. Basic Biostatistics (Code: BB)
+2. Advance Biostatistics (Code: AB)